Comparison of Client-Based and Browser-Based Zero Trust Access Connections

 • The client-based posture profile offers more options for controlling endpoint (device) requirements than the browser-based posture profile offers.

 • You can block access to specified subdomains when the resource address for client-based connections is configured as a wildcard FQDN.
-See Using Wildcards to Configure Traffic Steering for Private Destinations.
+For more information, see Using Wildcards to Configure Traffic Steering for Private Destinations.

 • Access does not require a client installed on the user endpoint device.